sytabaresa/kingly/README.md

 native option is available?
 Facebook's [`regenerator`](https://github.com/facebook/regenerator) is a good example of such.

-So state machines are nothing like a new tool, but with a fairly extended and proven track in both industrial and consumer applications.
+So state machines are nothing like a new, experimental tool, but rather one with a fairly extended and proven track in both industrial and consumer applications.
 However, it has to be said that, when it comes to graphical user interfaces, it is a tool fairly unknown to developers.
-There are obviously cultural and historical reasons for that, which it is not useful to describe here.
-However, could it be that we have here another tool in our toolbox which can help us write better (at least in the sense of correctness) user interfaces?
+However, could state machines be another useful tool in our toolbox to write more **reliable** UIs, just as they help ensure reliable embedded software?

 This library was born from :